rspamd/rspamd/doc/faq.md

 5. post-filters
 6. autolearn rules

-Pre-filters can skip all other steps.
-Rules can define dependencies on other rules.
-It is not possible neither to define dependencies on other categories of rules but normal filters nor to define dependencies inter-categories dependencies, such as pre-filters on normal filters for example.

-### What is the meaning of `URIBL_BLOCKED` symbol
+### What is the meaning of the `URIBL_BLOCKED` symbol

-This symbol means that you have exceed the amount of DNS queries allowed for non-commercial usage by SURBL terms.
-If you use some public DNS server, e.g. goolgle public DNS, then try switching to your local DNS resolver (or setup one, for example, [unbound](https://www.unbound.net/)).
-Otherwise, you should consider buying [commercial subscription](http://www.surbl.org/df) or you won't be able to use this service. `URIBL_BLOCKED` itself has zero weight and is used just to inform you about this problem.
+This symbol means that you have exceeded the amount of DNS queries allowed for non-commercial usage by SURBL services.
+If you use some a public DNS server, e.g. goolgle public DNS, then try switching to your local DNS resolver (or set one up, for example, [unbound](https://www.unbound.net/)).
+Otherwise, you should consider buying a [commercial subscription](http://www.surbl.org/df) or you won't be able to use the service.
+The `URIBL_BLOCKED` symbol has a weight of 0 and is used just to inform you about this problem.

 ## WebUI questions

-### What are `enable_password` and `password` for WebUI
+### What are `enable_password` and `password` for the WebUI

-Rspamd can limit functions available to WebUI by 3 ways:
+Rspamd can limit the functions available through the WebUI in three ways:

 1. Allow read-only commands when `password` is specified
 2. Allow all commands when `enable_password` is specified
-3. Allow all commands when IP matches `secure_ip` list in the controller configuration
+3. Allow all commands when client IP address matches the `secure_ip` list in the controller configuration

 When `password` is specified but `enable_password` is missing then `password` is used for **both** read and write commands.

 ### How to store passwords securely

-Rspamd can encrypt passwords stored using [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2).
-To use this feature you can use `rspamadm pw` command as following:
+Rspamd can encrypt passwords and store them using [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2).
+To use this feature you can use the `rspamadm pw` command as follows:

 ```
 rspamadm pw